gasparka/thesis/docs/design_flow.rst

 This chapter aims to investigate how modern software development techniques coulde be used in design of hardware.

+While MyHDL brings development to the Python world, it still requires the make of testbenches and stuff.
+Pyha aimst to simplify this by providing higl level simulation functions.

 Convetional design flow
 -----------------------